 At New Relic, our tags are key:value pairs (like

-You can use tags in the UI to filter down to relevant data, as shown here:
+You can use tags in the UI to filter down to relevant data.
+Here is an example:

 Here you can see an

-accountId tag being used to filter workloads for a specific account.
+accountId tag being used to filter workloads to a specific account.

-- Help organize data coming from a large number of sources and/or to a large number of New Relic accounts
+- Organize data coming from a large number of sources and/or to a large number of New Relic accounts.

-- Identity teams, roles, environment, or regions to know who’s responsible for what (see example use cases)
+- Identify teams, roles, environments, or regions to know who’s responsible for what (see example use cases).

 Tags are useful for organizing data at a high level.
-If you wanted to add more fine-grained detail, like capturing user names or other high-cardinality values, custom attributes or custom events would be a better solution.
+If you want to add more fine-grained detail, like capturing user names or other high-cardinality values, custom attributes or custom events are a better solution.

 label config option for tags.